-Why does the Coast Guard have a RDT&E program?
+Why does the Coast Guard have an RDT&E and Innovation Program?

-The RDT&E program enhances acquisition and mission execution by helping transition new technologies into the service’s operational forces.
+The RDT&E and Innovation Program enhances acquisition and mission execution by conducting applied research and bringing technological advancements and innovation to the service’s operational forces.
 The program also provides Coast Guard leadership with knowledge necessary for making strategic decisions.
 Test and evaluation activities support the entire Coast Guard in requirements verification planning, including mission-specific test preparation and deck-plate procedure execution.

-The RDT&E program pursues technologies that provide incremental improvements as well as those with the greatest potential to strategically transform the way the Coast Guard does business.
+The RDT&E and Innovation Program pursues technologies that provide incremental improvements as well as those with the greatest potential to strategically transform the way the Coast Guard does business.